Anne-SophieMReber/CV-Repo/README.md

 # CV-Repo
 Here I highlight different algorithms I have implemented in both python and C++.
 This is repo is linked to in my CV.
-All different projects are in different folders.
+All projects are in different folders.

 ## Codes
 ### Schroedinger: